vmstio/docs/content/infrastructure/backups.md

 ## Database Backups

-Posts made to [vmst.io](https://vmst.io) are stored in backend Postgres databases with Redis used as a key value store and timeline cache.
+Posts made to [vmst.io](https://vmst.io) are stored in backend PostgreSQL databases with Redis used as a key value store and timeline cache.

 - For the backup of PostgreSQL we use `pg_dump` with some custom scripts that process each task and then fire off notifications to our backend Slack channels.
 - Database backups are currently made every day, and replicated twice, across geographies.
-- In addition, Digital Ocean provides transaction level rollback functionality as part of their managed database service.
+- In addition, DigitalOcean provides transaction level rollback functionality as part of their managed database service.

 ## Media/CDN Store Backups

-- The CDN/media data is sync'd directly to another Digital Ocean object store via the `rclone` [utility](https://rclone.org).
+- The CDN/media data is sync'd directly to another DigitalOcean object store via the `rclone` [utility](https://rclone.org).
 - This is done using some custom scripts that process each task and then fire off notifications to our backend Slack channels.
 - CDN backups currently run every day.
 - Only the latest copy of CDN data is retained.